HouFaiMan/di-workshop-09-files/README.md

 questions:

 - **What does utf-8 mean**
+UTF-8 (Unicode Transformation Format) is character encoding, capable of encoding all 1,112,064 valid code points in Unicode.
+The -8 is the code unit which represents 8-bits.
 - **Why does adding it change what our code does?**
+Adding this encoding type as a parameter now displays the list of names because by default, the method returns a buffer.
 - Extra: **what other things could we try adding instead of `utf-8`?**
+We can add utf-16 as the encoding.

 Now, `readFileSync` should be returning a _string_ containing the contents of our file.